wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 = 1.7.9 =
+- (31 Aug 2009) Added more diagnostic test scripts: a Cookie Test, Captcha test, and a PHP Requirements Test.
+Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test:
+`/wp-content/plugins/si-captcha-for-wordpress/captcha-secureimage/test/index.php`
-- (31 Aug 2009) Updated Italian language
+- Updated Italian language (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")

 = 1.7.8 =
 - (31 Aug 2009) Improved cookie error